dsestero/jboss/README.markdown

 ###Exported resources

-The exported paths for a given node can be collected for instance to configure a backup script with a declaration like the following:
+The exported paths to backup for a given node can be collected for instance to configure a backup script with a declaration like the following:

 ```
   Concat::Fragment <<| target == '/usr/local/bin/backupall.sh.conf' and tag == $::fqdn |>> {